 Now that stay-at-home orders are being relaxed around the country, many people are eager to get out and travel after being cooped up for months.
 It’s also become apparent that, given the restrictions on air travel in some areas, as well as many of us that aren’t quite “ready to fly” yet, road trips and local “staycations” will likely be the most popular form of travel.
 The only problem: are you ready for a dog road trip?

 Though things are opening up, it’s still hard to find people willing to come into your home and watch your dog, cat, or other animals, and you may not be comfortable having visitors in your home.
 Plus, during the stay-at-home orders, we’ve all come to fully appreciate the comfort and companionship of our furry family members.
 So, why not bring your dog along on the trip?

-When hitting the road, of course you want to take your four-legged best friend with you to enjoy new experiences together.
 In this guide, we’re going to give you tips and tricks for taking a dog-friendly vacation this summer that you, and your furry friend, will enjoy.

 Bring Your Dog's Identification Information

 Make sure you bring identification for your dog with your dog's name, your name, your main phone number and proof of rabies shots and other vaccines.

 If you plan on being somewhere for more than a week, you may even consider investing in another identification tag that shows the location and phone number of your vacation destination.
 In the event your dog gets lost on your trip, you’ll want to be prepared to find them as quickly as possible.

 It would also be ideal that your dog is microchipped so that, in the case they are separated from you, they can be taken to a vet where they will check for their microchip and contact you.
 Having your dog microchipped just to take a vacation may seem extreme, but it does have benefits beyond your dog road trip or staycation.